-- From 01 October 2020, authors requiring support to publish articles resulting from work funded by Versus Arthritis should apply directly to us via Grant Tracker (https://gt.versusarthritis.org/login) if their host institution or another funder cannot meet the costs of APCs.
+- Authors requiring support to publish articles resulting from work funded by Versus Arthritis should apply directly to us via Grant Tracker (https://gt.versusarthritis.org/login) if their host institution or another funder cannot meet the costs of APCs.

 - Whilst we will endeavour to support all valid open access applications, the current economic climate may require greater scrutiny of requests and a discussion of all available options.

 We strongly recommend authors select publishing routes that ensure the work is freely available immediately on publication.